 To support the development of projects and their inclusion in the CTP, DTC develops a ranked list of prioritized projects consistent with the CTP ranking process.
 The selected projects improve, expand, or preserve the capital assets for which DTC is responsible.
-The investment prioritization process results in a list of programmed projects that DTC has determined will meet its SGR goals for the TAM Plan horizon period.
+The investment prioritization process results in a list of programmed projects that DTC has determined will meet its SGR performance.
+Table 9 in Section 5.2 provides priority listing of DTC's project annual investments.

-In the preparation of an investment prioritization list, DTC takes into consideration the anticipated funding levels from all funding sources that will be available during the TAM Plan horizon period.
+In the preparation of an investment prioritization list, DTC takes into consideration the projected funding levels from all funding sources that it anticipates will be available during the TAM Plan horizon period.
 Because the amount of funding available is limited, the number of requests that can be programmed in the CTP is constrained.

 Once a draft CTP is prepared a series of public meetings are held to solicit public comments on the program.
 Public comments are reviewed by the Council on Transportation and a revised draft is prepared.
-During this process DelDOT coordinates with the two metropolitan planning organizations (MPO) in Delaware, Wilmington Area Planning Council (WILMAPCO), and the Dover/Kent MPO in order to incorporate the MPOs' priorities.
+During this process DelDOT coordinates with the two MPOs in Delaware, Wilmington Area Planning Council (WILMAPCO) and the Dover/Kent MPO in order to incorporate the MPOs' priorities.
 The Council on Transportation then votes on the final CTP and it is presented to the Governor for approval.